 - Appetizers, party foods, garnish, beverages, and desserts

 According to the US Bureau of Labor Statistics (BLS), employment in the field of nutrition is expected to increase by 21 percent from 2012 to 2022.
-The BLS projects this boosted demand for trained nutrition professionals will be driven by an aging population, the increased focus on health and wellness, and the need for care for people with various medical conditions.
+The BLS asserts the demand for trained nutrition professionals is being largely driven by an aging population, an increased focus on health and wellness, and the need for care for people with various medical conditions.

 Nutrition Coaches may work in conjunction with:

 - Healthcare and Wellness Facilities

 - Health Clubs, Resorts and Spas

 - Senior Care, Recovery and Assisted Living Facilities

 - Workplace or Corporate Wellness Programs

 - Sports Medicine and other health specialty centers